mushfiq0000/kazi-mushfiq-ehsan-portfolio/README.md

-# 🌐 Personal Portfolio - Mushfiq
+# 🌐 Portfolio - Mushfiq

-Welcome to my personal portfolio website!
+Welcome to my portfolio website!
 This is a modern, responsive portfolio built using **HTML**, **Tailwind CSS**, and **JavaScript** — designed to showcase my web development projects, skills, and achievements in a clean and interactive way.

 ---